Efficient Offline Reinforcement Learning: First Imitate, then Improve: MuJoCo Medium-Replay and Full-Replay Dataset Experiments

 \subsection{Medium-replay}

-The medium-replay dataset consists of 1M transitions from the replay buffer of an agent trained from random to medium performance.
-The influence of our pre-training approach is shown below.
+The \textit{medium-replay} dataset consists of 1M transitions from the replay buffer of an agent trained from random to medium performance.
+The effect of combined actor and critic pre-training on these datasets is shown below.

-We generally see similar efficiency and stability gains to those observed for the medium datasets in Figure \ref{fig:MuJoCo}.
-However, we see there are no efficiency gains to be made on the HalfCheetah environments given the baselines with our addition of LayerNorm converge so quickly.
-We also notice that the performance of Walker2d for EDAC is much cleaner, likely due to greater diversity of data helping to stabilise performance.
+We generally see similar efficiency and stability gains to those observed for the \textit{medium} datasets in Figure \ref{fig:MuJoCo}.
+We also notice that the performance of Walker2d for EDAC is much cleaner, likely due to greater diversity of data helping to stabilize performance.